david-szabo97/example-nodejs-jest-projects/README.md

 An example project that uses Jest projects to run unit, integration, and E2E tests separately.

-This project from one of my [blog article](https://daveiscoding.com//separate-nodejs-unit-integration-and-e2e-tests-using-jest-projects)s.
+This project is from one of my [blog article](https://daveiscoding.com//separate-nodejs-unit-integration-and-e2e-tests-using-jest-projects)s.

 ## Getting started